MicrosoftDocs/architecture-center/docs/hybrid/hybrid-file-services-content.md

 A server endpoint represents a specific location on a registered server, such as a folder on a server volume.
 A server endpoint must be a path on a registered server (rather than a mounted share), and must use cloud tiering.
 The server endpoint path must be on a non-system volume.
 NAS isn't supported.

-### Azure File Share to Windows file share relationships
+### Azure file share to Windows file share relationships

 You should deploy Azure file shares one-to-one with Windows file shares wherever possible.
 The server endpoint object gives you a great degree of flexibility on how you set up the sync topology on the server-side of the sync relationship.
 To simplify management, make the path of the server endpoint match the path of the Windows file share.